 More Help for Opioid Exposed Infants

-It is important for caregivers to recognize that newborns exposed to opioids will have special needs.
-Mothers to be may need to have a clear understanding of how the drugs taken during pregnancy may affect the fetus.
+Caregivers need to recognize that newborns exposed to opioids will have special needs.
+Mothers may need to have a clear understanding of how the drugs taken during pregnancy may affect the fetus.
 It is also important to preserve calm and develop the mother-child bond once the baby is born.
-During this vulnerable time, a strong connection between the mother and her loved ones are also important – these links can be helpful in supporting her as well as the child.
-A mother who is well supported can better remain attuned to her child and in turn provide the care that a drug-exposed infant may require.
+During this vulnerable time, a strong connection between the mother and her loved ones is also important – these links can help support her and the child.
+A mother who is well supported can better remain attuned to her child and, in turn, provide the care that a drug-exposed infant may require.